Dovran-Annakuliev/FdF/README.md

 # FdF
 Building a map in 3D using "wireframe" graphics (“fils de fer” in french, hence the name of the project).

+Download:
+1) Clone the repository with the "--recursive" flag.

 Install (only for Linux or macOS):
 1) Run the "make" command to compile the program.